-A good carton designer can create an “efficient” carton that is “designed for manufacturability”, while still achieving the look and style desired for the targeted market.
-There are several different factors that need to be taken into consideration during the design process.
+A good carton designer can create an “efficient” carton “designed for manufacturability” while still achieving the look and style desired for the targeted market.
+Several different factors need to be taken into consideration during the design process.
 Two of the most important are structural design and material selection.

 Designing Structure for Manufacturing Efficiency

 It is critical in the box design process to consider the method in which the box will be assembled and how it will be filled once it is printed and ready for the production line.
-There are two basic designs that are most commonly used for folding cartons; an automatic bottom (or “auto bottom”), and a glue bottom.
+Two basic designs are most commonly used for folding cartons; an automatic bottom (or “auto bottom”) and a glue bottom.
 The auto bottom is designed to quickly and easily assemble on the production line.
 The auto bottom is typically manually assembled and without any extra steps that could cause production delays by creating a bottleneck on the line.

-The glue bottom carton however runs through a specialized cartoning machine that assembles the carton and glues it shut automatically.
+The glue bottom carton runs through a specialized cartoning machine that assembles the carton and glues it shut automatically.
 Both are effective options but are typically designated for different applications.
-Most commonly the glue bottom is used for higher volume and for products that get a “direct fill” (100K units and higher per run).
-The most effective way to be sure your design is efficient is to collaborate with both the box designer and your contract packaging partner in cartoning.
+Most commonly, the glue bottom is used for higher volumes and products that get a “direct fill” (100K units and higher per run).
+The most effective way to be sure your design is efficient is to collaborate with the box designer and your contract packaging partner in cartoning.